gadabel211102-tech/Master-s-Thesis/README.md

 ### 2. Harmonised DNA QC (`02_dna_qc.sh`)

-* **Purpose:** The primary technical gatekeeper.
+* **Purpose:** Acts as the primary technical gatekeeper for the pipeline.
-* **Coordinate Harmonisation:** Automatically detects if the reference uses `17` or `chr17` and normalises the output.
+* **Coordinate Harmonisation:** Automatically detects chromosome naming conventions and normalises BED coordinates (e.g., ensuring `17` vs `chr17` consistency) to ensure compatibility across genomic resources.
-* **Tools:** Uses `mosdepth` for rapid depth calculation.
+* **Tools:** Utilises `mosdepth` for rapid depth calculation and `samtools` for alignment statistics.
-* **Sorting:** Automatically segregates samples into `pass_bams` and `fail_bams` based on the thresholds below.
+* **Automated Sorting:** Segregates samples into `pass_bams/` and `fail_bams/` directories based on customisable technical thresholds such as mean coverage, mapping rate, and uniformity.

-### 2.1 Manifest Generation (`02.1_manifest.sh`)
+* **Detailed Reporting:** Generates a comprehensive `qc_summary.tsv` which identifies the "worst-performing amplicon" for every sample to assist with troubleshooting.

+---

+### 3. Post-QC Analysis & Zero-Coverage Profiling (`02.5_more-qc.sh`)

-* **Purpose:** Automates the bridge between quality control and downstream analysis by filtering validated samples.
+* **Purpose:** Provides a bridge between raw QC and downstream variant calling by streamlining sample management and identifying "blind spots" in the assay.
-* **Logic:** Parses the qc_summary.tsv generated in the previous step to identify samples with a PASS status.
-It cross-references these names against the physical files in the pass_bams directory to ensure data integrity.
-* **Validation:** Employs a robust awk-based header detection to handle column mapping dynamically, ensuring the script remains resilient even if the summary file structure changes.
-* **Output:** Generates a flat-file manifest containing absolute paths to high-quality BAM files, which serves as the definitive input list for cohort-level analysis or variant calling.

-### 2.2 Calculating how many bases had 0 coverage per amplicon (`02.2_zero_base-coverage.sh`)
-* **Purpose:** Extends the DNA‑QC workflow by measuring fine‑grained coverage completeness across all amplicons.
-Whereas mean depth and uniformity reflect overall performance, this stage explicitly quantifies how many bases within each target region received zero sequencing coverage per sample, per cohort.
-* **Logic:** Iterates over the cleaned BED coordinates and re‑profiles each amplicon using temporary per‑base mosdepth output.
-This enables precise counting of uncovered bases, overcoming the limitation of region‑summary depth files.
-For each sample, the script constructs a coverage vector and computes the number of positions with depth 0 inside each amplicon.
-* **Robustness:** Works seamlessly on both PASS and FAIL samples, ensuring that low‑quality sequencing runs are accurately represented.
-Its design avoids rewriting any core QC scripts and leaves all existing outputs untouched.
-* **Output:** Produces a tabular report for each cohort where rows represent amplicons and columns represent samples.
-Each table entry indicates the number of uncovered bases for that amplicon in that sample, providing a granular measure of panel completeness suitable for downstream reporting or troubleshooting.
+* **Manifest Generation:** Automatically parses the QC summary to create a validated list of paths for only those samples that passed technical checks, preventing "failed" data from entering the analysis stream.
+* **Zero-Coverage Mapping:** Performs a high-resolution, per-base analysis across every target region to count exactly how many bases within an amplicon have zero coverage.
+* **Cohort-Level Comparison:** Compiles a master matrix (the "Zero-Cov" report) that aligns samples side-by-side, making it easy to spot systemic amplicon failures versus sample-specific issues.
+* **Optimisation:** Uses a "compute-once" strategy with temporary `mosdepth` files to ensure the per-base analysis is efficient even for large cohorts.

 ### 3. Cohort Analysis & Visualisation (`03_qc_analysis.py`)